Last updated: 01/14/2021

 - Testing requirements and testing options are prompted by an individual’s presence in or transit through particular countries.
 This country-specific guidance is available on the Italian Ministry of Health’s website.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - Travelers entering Italy may be subject to random swab tests.
 Individuals who test positive will need to self-isolate between 7-21 days, depending on the specifics of the case.
 The self-isolation will occur either in Covid hotels or at private accommodations at the traveler’s own expenses, as decided by Italian health authorities.

 - Are there restrictions on intercity or interstate travel?
 No

 - Further information is also available on the Italian Ministry of Health’s website.

 - Are U.S. citizens required to quarantine?
 In some instances

 - Travelers from the United States unable to present a valid vaccination or recovery certificate will have to self-isolate on arrival for five days and undergo a molecular PCR or rapid antigen test at the end of the isolation.

 - Public transportation including airlines, trains, and buses continue to operate, but with reduced frequency.
 Travelers should check carrier schedules for the latest updates and work directly with the carrier or travel agent to arrange or reschedule travel.
 Travelers should be prepared for the possibility of additional travel restrictions to be implemented with little or no advance notice.

-- https://www.epicentro.iss.it/coronavirus/ (the Italian National Institute of Health’s website available only in Italian).
+- The Italian National Institute of Health’s website: https://www.epicentro.iss.it/coronavirus/

 - Call Italy’s 112 emergency number or 1500 if you believe you have symptoms and are currently in Italy.
 English speaking operators are available.